 20, Rem Dim,

-If the selected fixture's intensity level is above 0% and Rem Dim is activated, it remains at that level.
-If the selected fixture's intensity level is at 0% and Rem Dim is activated, the selected fixture is taken to the "High Value".
+If the selected fixture or cell's intensity level is above 0% and Rem Dim is activated, it remains at that level.
+If the selected fixture or cell's intensity level is at 0% and Rem Dim is activated, the selected fixture or cell is taken to the "High Value".

-If the remaining unselected fixtures are above the Rem Dim low value, they will be taken down to the low value.
-If the remaining unselected fixtures are below the Rem Dim low value, they will not be changed.
+If the remaining unselected fixtures and cells are above the Rem Dim low value, they will be taken down to the low value.
+If the remaining unselected fixtures and cells are below the Rem Dim low value, they will not be changed.

 The High Value and Low Value can be customised in Setup -> Settings , by choosing High Value or Low Value under the Operational options.
 The default high value is 100%, and default Low Value is 0%.